dduan/Pathos/README.md

 Use `make` targets for development.

 - `make build` builds the library in release configuration.
 This command also checks whether there's any test changes and update the Linux test manifest on macOS (or remind you to do so on Linux).
 - `make clean` deletes build artifacts including SPM build folders and other artifacts.
+- `develop-linux-docker` launches a docker container with Swift.
+The project is mirrored at `/Pathos`.
+You can edit from the host and run/test in the container.
+- `develop-linux-docker-rebuild` is the same as `develop-linux-docker` except it forces a rebuild of the container.

 Also, see "Testing".